Close Alert Banner

 How long does the bus wait at the pickup location before they leave?

-The bus can leave if you are not ready and waiting curbside at the pick-up time.
-Be ready at the start of your pick-up window.
+The bus may leave if you are not ready and waiting curbside at the beginning of your pick-up window.
+Please ensure you are ready and waiting at the start of your pick-up window.
+The vehicle may be able to wait if no other rides are upcoming, but in most cases must move on to ensure future rides are not delayed.

 If I no longer need my booking, am I charged?